Bimmer (film)

-As the men drive across the Russian expanse, they encounter corruption, violence, poverty, and various situations characterizing the bleakness and challenges of small-town life in post-Soviet Russia.
+As the gang drives across the Russian landscape, they encounter corruption, violence, poverty, and various situations characterizing the bleakness and challenges of small-town life in post-Soviet Russia.

-Considered to be not only an action film, but also a critique of the policies of Boris Yeltsin, Bimmer depicts the economic crisis that followed Russia's sudden transition to a free market economy, and with it, a lost generation of men who grow up in a world ruled by criminal gangs and corrupt law enforcement.
+Considered to be not only a crime drama but also a critique of the policies of Boris Yeltsin, Bimmer depicts the economic crisis that followed Russia's sudden transition to a free market economy, and with it, a lost generation of men who grow up in a world ruled by criminal gangs and corrupt law enforcement.

-Despite a modest budget of US$700,000, and a limited cinematic release, Bimmer became a national hit in Russia, noted both for its cinematic quality and its soundtrack.
-Both the film and its soundtrack have won awards, including the Golden Aries from the Russian Guild of Film Critics.
+Despite a modest budget of only $700,000 and a limited cinematic release, Bimmer became a cult classic in Russia, Ukraine and other countries in Eastern Europe, praised both for its cinematic quality as well as its soundtrack.
+Both the film and soundtrack have won numerous awards, including the Golden Aries from the Russian Guild of Film Critics.

 Plot

-Four car thefts nicknamed Ramah, Cat, Dimon and Killa got in trouble and had to runaway from Moscow.
-On the road they got more and more trouble.
-At last, without money, without ability to connect with his friends they made attempt of robbery in small town but Ramah and Killa died, Cat caught by police and Dimon hid, left his BMW in the forest.